NxPKG/khulnasoft-docs/content/dns/dns-firewall/_index.md

 {{<plan type="ent-add-on">}}

-Cloudflare DNS Firewall proxies all DNS queries to your nameservers through Cloudflare’s global network.
+Khulnasoft DNS Firewall proxies all DNS queries to your nameservers through Khulnasoft’s global network.
 This action protects upstream nameservers from DDoS attacks and reduces load by caching DNS responses.

 ![Diagram showing protection provided by DNS Firewall.
 For more details, read further.](/images/dns/dns-firewall-overview.png)

 DNS Firewall is for customers who need to speed up and protect entire authoritative nameservers.
-If you need to speed up and protect individual zones, see Cloudflare DNS [Zone Setups](/dns/zone-setups).
+If you need to speed up and protect individual zones, see Khulnasoft DNS [Zone Setups](/dns/zone-setups).

 ---